List of World Heritage Sites in Colombia

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Sites are places of importance to cultural or natural heritage as described in the UNESCO World Heritage Convention, established in 1972.
+Cultural heritage consists of monuments (such as architectural works, monumental sculptures, or inscriptions), groups of buildings, and sites (including archaeological sites).
+Natural heritage consists of natural features (physical and biological formations), geological and physiographical formations (including habitats of threatened species of animals and plants), and natural sites which are important from the point of view of science, conservation, or natural beauty.
 Colombia accepted the convention on 24 May 1983, making its historical sites eligible for inclusion on the list.
-As of 2018, there are nine World Heritage Sites in Colombia, including six cultural sites, two natural sites and one mixed site.

-The first site in Colombia, Port, Fortresses and Group of Monuments, Cartagena, was inscribed on the list at the 8th Session of the World Heritage Committee, held in Buenos Aires, Argentina in 1984.
+There are nine World Heritage Sites in Colombia, including six cultural sites, two natural sites and one mixed site.
+The first site in Colombia, Port, Fortresses and Group of Monuments, Cartagena, was inscribed on the list at the 8th Session of the World Heritage Committee, held in Buenos Aires, Argentina, in 1984.
 Los Katíos National Park was inscribed as the first natural site in 1994.
-Chiribiquete National Park – "The Maloca of the Jaguar" was added to the list in 2018 as Colombia's latest inscription.
+In 2009, the site was listed as endangered, after a request by the Colombian government because of illegal deforestation and overfishing.
+The situation improved by 2015, so the site was no longer listed as endangered.
+Chiribiquete National Park – "The Maloca of the Jaguar" was added to the list in 2018 as Colombia's most recent inscription.
+Qhapaq Ñan, Andean Road System, is a transnational site and is shared with five other countries.
+Colombia has a further 13 sites on its tentative list.
+The country has served on the World Heritage Committee three times.